Visual-Computing/DynamicExplorationGraph/cpp/readme.md

 ### Reproduce our results

-Modify and run the `/benchmark/src/deglib_build_benchmark.cpp` file to create a new graph.
+To create a new graph, modify and run the `/benchmark/src/deglib_build_benchmark.cpp` file.
 Existing graphs can be tested with `/benchmark/src/deglib_anns_benchmark.cpp` and `/benchmark/src/deglib_explore_benchmark.cpp`.

 Parameters: